-Chietón Morén is a museum and store in San José, Costa Rica, in which we, artisans and artisans, from indigenous communities in Costa Rica, display and sell our products.
+¨Chietón Morén¨ means ¨a fair deal¨ in Brunka language.
+We are a museum and store, located in San José, Costa Rica, in which we, artisans from indigenous communities of Costa Rica, exhibit and sell our art and products.

-The project was born from the Brunka indigenous community years ago, with the support of the CEDI, Dominican Research Center.
-Today, we are around 250 artisans and artisans from eight different ethnic groups in the country.
+The project was born many years ago from the Brunka indigenous community, with the support of the CEDI (Dominican Research Center).
+Today, we are around 250 artisans from eight different indigenous groups in the country.

-Make visible the cultural wealth of the original peoples of the Coast Rich and encourage fair dealing for the sale of your art
+To make visible the cultural wealth of the indigenous people of Costa Rica and encourage fair dealing for the sale of their art

-This small museum has a display of our eight different communities.
-The visitor can find information about our culture, our way of life, our crafts and how we make them.
-This is not a history museum, it is not academic.
+It should be noted that this is not a history museum, it is not something academic.
 It is a direct meeting and an invitation.
-They will read what we - in our own words - We want you to know about us.
-The design was done in collaboration with the National Museum staff.
+You will read what we - in our own words - we want you to know about us.
+The design was made in collaboration with the staff of the National Museum.
 There is a very precise map of Costa Rica that indicates our territories.
 You will find the information you need in case you want to visit us.
 It's a pleasure!

 of indigenous territories in the store

-Summon openly and publicly all the artisans of the community for the integration of the Chietón Morén committee.
+Openly and publicly call all artisans in the community to join the Chietón Morén committee.

-Certify that the products that will be exhibited in Chietón Morén.
+Certify that the products that will be exhibited in Chietón Morén comply with: